junshi356/microsoft-authentication-library-for-python/msal-python-conceptual/index.md

 ## Identity concepts

 MSAL Python is part of the [Microsoft identity platform](/entra/identity-platform/v2-overview) ecosystem.
-It's important to farmiliarize yourself with the following concepts to effectively use MSAL Python to protect your applications and APIs:
+It's important to familiarize yourself with the following concepts to effectively use MSAL Python to protect your applications and APIs:

 - [Identity and access management](/entra/fundamentals/identity-fundamental-concepts)
 - [Authentication and authorization](/entra/identity-platform/authentication-vs-authorization)